freeCodeCamp/freeCodeCamp/guide/english/php/try-catch/index.md

 ## Example

-Below is an example of how you could use a tru catch block in a real world situation:
+Below is an example of how you could use a try catch block in a real world situation:

 ```
 <?php